Orababa/Genomics-two-B/README.md

 ### [`TB Variant Filter`]

 1. Search and select **`TB Variant Filter- 🛠️`** from the tools list and adjust filters as below.

-       >Select Filter variants by region, Filter variants close to indels and Filter sites by read alignment depth.
+       >>'Select Filter variants by region, Filter variants close to indels and Filter sites by read alignment depth.

 2. Choose the VCF files you wish to be filtered.
 3. **`Execute☑️`**
 4. Open the new VCF file.